Mikhail-Mks/HCAHPS/README.md

-W# Patient satisfaction survey analysis for hospitals
+# Patient satisfaction survey analysis for hospitals

 This project focused on National & state-level scores from 2013 to 2022 for the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, a national, standardized survey of hospital patients about their experiences during a recent inpatient hospital stay.